 Jac Seery Howard

-She draws, photographs, paints, prints, stitches, writes, and assembles found objects, using any medium which feels appropriate to capture the essence of item that demand her attention.
-She is interested in detail and surfaces, extracting small nuances found in nature or man-made objects, gathers things that speak of their past.
+She draws, photographs, paints, prints, stitches, writes, and assembles found objects, using any medium which feels appropriate to capture the essence of items that demand her attention.
+She is interested in detail and surfaces, extracting small nuances found in nature or man-made objects, gathers things that speak of their past

 Working with a mixture of materials allows her to experiment with ideas, choosing a material to work with that best reflects a physicality, a feeling or an expression is a key part of her working process.
 Finished pieces are an accumulation of these processes, marks and ideas, traceries of the passing of time.
 Works that ask you to notice the un-notoiced.